For what?

 3.1.2.2.
 Setting up user autologin

-More in category Connection, choose a subcategory Data and in the field Auto-login username enter username ubuntu is the standard user of the instance on AWS with Ubuntu.
+More in category Connection, choose a subcategory Date and in the field Auto-login username enter username ubuntu — is a standard user of an instance on AWS with Ubuntu.

 3.1.2.3.
 Choosing a private key for connecting via SSH